Sigfried/cheder-cal/README.md

      - Cons:
        - Can only make command-line programs (unless wanting to learn a lot of other stuff)
        - Not usable with PencilCode (if that matters)
-     - Reasonable goals if using Python
+        - Reasonable goals if using Python:
+       - ...
    - JavaScript
      - Pros:
        - Can use simply for command line like Python